 - back pain

-You will likely be given a blood test to check your glucose and insulin levels if you have signs of hypoglycemia.
-A low blood glucose paired with a high insulin level is a sign of insulinoma.
+Your doctor will perform a blood test to check your blood sugar and insulin levels.
+A low blood sugar level with a high insulin level indicates the presence of an insulinoma.

 - proteins that block the production of insulin

-- drugs that cause the pancreas to release more insulin
+- medications that cause the pancreas to release more insulin

 - other hormones that affect insulin production